Alonso07/doip_server/docs/CONFIGURATION.md

 - **Service Definitions**: Configure UDS services and responses
 - **Response Cycling**: Multiple responses per service for testing
 - **Functional Support**: Services can support functional addressing
+- **No Response Support**: Services can be configured to not send any response
 - **Service Files**: Organize services by ECU type

 ### Response Cycling